Katzenwerfer/Youtube-dl_QAI/README.md

 #

 # Youtube-dl_batch
-This is a batchfile script that works as some sort of GUI for Youtube-dl
+This is a PowerShell script that works as some sort of GUI for Youtube-dl

+The Batchfile version is on the second branch

 ## Requirements